Ghosts6/optimize_os/README.md

 # optimize

-Inside this repo i place two c++ file to optimize linux and windows os,with help of this file you can optimize your system and make it faster just remind that for using this file you need admin access for windows you need run it as administrator and for linux you need password cuz command run on sudo and for compile codes  you can use this commands 'gpp -o optimize optimize.cpp' or 'g++ -o optimize optimize.cpp' and then you can run it
+Inside this repo i place two c++ file to optimize linux and windows os,with help of this file you can optimize your system and make it faster just remind that for using this file you need admin access for windows you need run it as administrator and for linux you need password cuz command run on sudo and for compile codes  you can use this commands 'gpp -o optimize optimize.cpp' or 'g++ -o optimize optimize.cpp' and then you can run it,i also create python code which do same thing for linux but with a bit extra feature

 # 💻windows: